beny23/myblog/content/posts/weakly_link_2025_46.md

 featured_image: "/images/weakly_link_2025_46_title.jpg"
 ---

-This weeks edition of the weakly link has got some fire in it:
+This week's edition of the weakly link has got some fire in it:

 ![Dumpster fire](/images/weakly_link_2025_46_dumpster_fire.jpg)